Unfortunately, divorce is a common issue many couples deal with today. In the State of Florida, our firm deals with divorces on a daily basis.

 1. Equitable Distribution Isn’t Always 50/50…

 One common mistake people make before getting a divorce is going in with the expectation that equitable distribution is purely 50/50.
-Equitable distribution is any of the assets or debts that were incurred during the marriage that are considered marital.
-Those are distributed one way or another through divorce.
+Equitable distribution is any of the assets or debts that were incurred during the marriage that is considered marital.
+Those are distributed one way or another through a divorce.

 The truth is that there is actually a number of statutory criteria that go into the formula for equitable distribution.
 Although the premise is that things are all 50/50, it’s important to remember that things may move around, especially if the case involves alimony.
 As a result, equitable distribution may end up become offset by alimony.

 Another common mistake people often make prior to filing for divorce is not opening a separate bank account.
 If a divorce in the future is possible, then it’s important to open a separate bank account.
 That way, one partner can control his or her own assets going into the divorce.
 This is especially important for a non-wage earner or lesser-wage earners who might fight for relief.